Great Bentley: Saint Mary's Church

 The church of St Mary the Virgin dates back to the 11th century, and was built by the Normans.
 The tower was added some 200 years later, and has recently undergone a £100,000 restoration project.
 The church itself is constructed from stone and flint, and still has its original door (the oldest surviving church door in the country), although it is no longer in use.

+Aingers Green

+Aingers Green is a hamlet to the south of the village of Great Bentley.
+In Plough Lane stands Tom Swallow Cottage, a Grade II listed 17th century building.
+Nikolaus Pevsner in his survey of Essex highlighted the Old School House from 1887 by E. Geldart and J.R.
+Vining.
+In 2010, an archaeological dig was conducted in St. Mary's Road as part of a housing development, which revealed that the land had been in use since the 13th century but not continuous occupation.